 What a waste! – says no one here… One day, a long time from now, your favorite tee from The Standard Stitch will have seen better days.
 First of all, great job on wearing the heck out of it.
 But also, don’t be sad when it’s time to move on – we’ve got a solution that will not only revive your wardrobe but help the planet too…

-Introducing Re-Stitch!
+Introducing Re-Stitch x Retold!
 Send us The Standard Stitch clothes you loved and we’ll recycle them into new material.
-As a thanks, we’ll send you a $15 credit for every item you donate.
+As a thanks, we’ll send you a $15 credit for keeping your clothes out of a landfill.
 Let’s get started…

 MEASURING OUR IMPACT